 GROUP CORPORATE WEBSITE

-The Board is committed to leverage on information technology for effective dissemination of information on a timely manner.
+The Board is committed to leverage on information technology for effective dissemination of information in a timely manner.
 Protasco’s corporate website (www.protasco.com.my) provides easy access to information about the Group.
-Information available on the corporate website includes Protasco’s corporate profile, individual profiles of senior management, share and dividend information including the dividend reinvestment plan, investor presentations, financial results, Annual Reports and corporate news.
+Information available on the corporate website includes Protasco’s corporate profile, Board of Directors and Group senior management, financial results, annual reports, Group newsletters and latest corporate news.

-In addition, stakeholders can obtain regulatory announcements made by Protasco to Bursa Malaysia on the latter’s website at www.bursamalaysia.com.
+In addition, stakeholders can obtain regulatory announcements made by Protasco to Bursa Malaysia at www.bursamalaysia.com.

-The Company’s Annual Report provides a comprehensive report on the Group’s operations and financial performance for the year under review.
+The Company’s annual report provides a comprehensive report on the Group’s operations and financial performance for the year under review.
 It provides full disclosure and is in compliance with the relevant regulations to ensure greater transparency.
-The Annual Reports are also printed in summary form together with a digital version of the Annual Report in PDF format on CD-ROM.
 An online version of the Annual Report is also available on Protasco’s corporate website.

 ANNUAL GENERAL MEETING

-The Company holds meetings with investors, journalists and financial analysts to update them on business performance, operations and corporate developments as well as obtain feedback and discuss matters of common interests.
+The Company’s Investor Relations Department plays an important role in conducting regular dialogues and discussions with shareholders, fund managers, journalists and financial analysts to update them on business performance, operations and corporate developments as well as obtaining feedback and discuss matters of common interests.

 The Company has a dedicated website, www.protasco.com.my, designed to assist its stakeholders.
 The Company has subscribed to Bursa Malaysia website linking service so that the Company’s announcements made to Bursa Malaysia can be retrieved concurrently from both websites.

 This statement is prepared in compliance with the Main Market Listing Requirements and it is to be read together with the Corporate Governance Report 2019 of the Company which is available in Protasco Berhad’s website, www.protasco.com.my.